Saur0o0n/PIDKiln/README.md

 21      | IN
 5-48V*  | VCC

  * Do not connect 5V from ESP - use external source.
-This can be 5V-48V power supply.
+This can be any 5V-48V power supply with around 1W power.

 ## Power consideration